-Straddling the border of Clerkenwell and the City of London, Whitecross Street has always been an edgy kind of place.
-Although nowadays it’s best known for its excellent weekday food market (try the tom yum soup), the street and surrounding area have a history of going against the grain.
-And this weekend, it’s time to celebrate it at the annual Whitecross Street Party, which is marking its tenth birthday with a two-day bash dedicated to non-conformists.
+Straddling the border of Clerkenwell and the City of London, Whitecross Street has always been an unusual kind of place.
+Although nowadays it’s best known for its excellent weekday food market, the street and surrounding area have a history of going against the grain.
+And this weekend, it’s time to celebrate it at the annual Whitecross Street Party, a two-day bash dedicated to non-conformists.
 Now that’s our kind of party!

 See the full line-up on the Whitecross Street Party’s website.